PeterFriedrich/machine-sound-prediction/README.md

 ### TODO:

-1. Write pre-processing code using basic signal processsing techniques
-- determine if better spectrograms can be created, these ones seem to be overly sparse
-- melceptrum coefficient plots? check video series and presentation
-- *Apparently* this paper says detailed spectrograms work better than MFCC on this method, and combining them doesn't yield improvements.
+- *Apparently* this paper says detailed spectrograms work better than MFCC on this method (basic visual comparisons seem to agree), and combining them doesn't yield improvements.

-2. Apply basic resnet to classify each spectral image
+- Apply basic resnet to classify each spectral image
-- get more pretraining data, from healthy machines?
--
+- Grab more pre-training data, find other datasets, or places to scrape from.
-- possibly move to resnet 80 or densnet
+- Move to mobilnet etc.